 Retail trade lost many jobs in April 2020, but the job losses varied dramatically by particular sub-industries.
 Clothing stores had job losses of nearly 60% but food and beverage stores didn’t lose any and even added 1,300 jobs the following month.
 The industry as a whole is undergoing dramatic changes as more people shift to buying online, national chains have declared bankruptcy, and local stores have changed their operations to provide for safe shopping.
 The disruptions caused by COVID-19 measures and shoppers’ increasing use of online shopping may mean less seasonal hiring for all of retail, though larger stores, especially in grocery and building materials, may expand.

 The Fewest Summer Jobs

 Perhaps surprisingly, Oregon’s most seasonally variable “industry” is local government, but it is a poor target for summer-job hunters.
 Employment in local government falls drastically in the summer when public schools are closed and teachers and staff are on holiday.
 Private education has a similar pattern, low employment in the summer and higher in the winter.
 Education workers who want to work summers may have better luck looking outside their industry.

-Other industries that are bad bets for summer hiring are religious organizations, sawmills, paper manufacturing, telecommunications, and business support services.
+Other industries that are bad bets for summer hiring are religious organizations, sawmills, paper manufacturing, telecommunications, and couriers and messengers.
 These sectors either shed workers in the summer or have very little seasonal fluctuation in employment.

 Hiring Summer Workers